-Telus operates a comprehensive network of copper and fibre optic lines throughout the city to serve residential and business customers.
-In addition, they provide cellular coverage of the city through a network of tower sites that support the latest 3G (HSPA) wireless communication speeds.
+In 2019 Telus completed a comprehensive \$65 million fibre to the premise network throughout the City of Nanaimo to serve residential and business customers.
+This network ensures Nanaimo is ready for 5G technology.
+In addition, Telus provides cellular coverage through a network of tower sites that support the latest LTE+ wireless communication speeds.
 Telus provides full voice and data services from its office located in downtown Nanaimo at 400 Fitzwilliam Street.
-Voice service rates range from single business line to full PBX with PRI connections.
-Internet connectivity is provided for residential, SMB (Small, Medium size Businesses) and large organizations with ADSL and dedicated high-speed internet lines.
+Voice service rates range from single business line to full PBX with PRI and VOIP.
+Internet connectivity is provided for residential, SMB (Small, Medium size Businesses) and large organizations with ADSL and dedicated high-speed fibre connections.
 For additional information, contact Telus at 1-888-811-2828.